Touyuki/Cover_generation/README.md

 ### Train

-(Before the training you should download the coco images and annotation files ,and put them into datasets/coco/images/ and  datasets/coco/images/annatations/ .
-If you just want to run the model for simple images but not book covers, you can use the original model https://github.com/ashual/scene_generation Their instruction is more detailed.)
+(Before the training you should download the coco images and annotation files, and put them into datasets/coco/images/ and  datasets/coco/images/annatations/)

 1.Train the network.
 ```bash